-In this analysis the noise samples are taken from the greenhouse gas only ensemble by subtracting the multi-model mean from each individual model simulation, and multiplying by $\sqrt{\frac{n}{n-1}}$ , where n is the number of simulations in the ensemble, to avoid bias in the variance.
-The estimate of internal variability should not be sensitive to the choice of a specific ensemble, and though the ALL forced ensemble would provide the most samples of noise, it was prohibitively large so was not used (note that use of the ALL ensemble for the 1-21 1-signal and 2-signal analysis yielded very similar results).
+In this analysis the noise samples are taken from the greenhouse gas only ensemble by subtracting the multimodel mean from each individual model simulation and multiplying by $\sqrt{\frac{n}{n-1}}$ , where n is the number of simulations in the ensemble, to avoid bias in the variance.
+The estimate of internal variability should not be sensitive to the choice of a specific ensemble, and though the ALL-forced ensemble would provide the most samples of noise, practical computational limitations prohibited its use (note that use of the ALL ensemble for the one-signal and two-signal analyses yielded very similar results).
 The ALL ensemble was used to calculate samples of noise for the residual consistency check.
-All the results presented here are based on non-optimised fingerprints.
-While optimising the fingerprints using the internal variability covariance matrix can enhance detectability, it also complicates interpretation by requiring truncation to a lower-dimensional space.
+All the results presented here are based on nonoptimized fingerprints.
+While optimizing the fingerprints using the internal variability covariance matrix can enhance detectability, it also complicates interpretation by requiring truncation to a lower dimensional space.
 See Allen and Stott [2003] for more details.

-The ALL fingerprint is regressed onto the observation in a 1-signal analysis to determine 127 whether external forcing is detectable in the observations.
-To separately investigate the aerosol impact on radiation (direct effect) and the effect on clouds (indirect effect), the 129 ALL forced models are also divided into two groups, those that include both effects and those that include the direct effect only (see Table S1 and Figure S3).
-The ALL 131 fingerprint is a combination of a number of different individual forcings that for the whole NHSM region add approximately linearly in models (Supplementary Information).
-A 2-133 signal analysis was applied to distinguish the role of these individual forcings in driving 134 the observed changes by simultaneously regressing ANT&NAT, AA&GHG, AA&NAT 135 and GHG&NAT fingerprints onto the observations.
-We also apply a further test by 136 simultaneously regressing the AA, GHG and NAT fingerprints onto observations in a 3signal analysis.
-For the 2-signal and 3-signal analysis, all available models were used to 138 produce the fingerprints of forcing, meaning that a different number of simulations and different models were used for different forcings.
-To ensure this did not influence the 140 results, the detection and attribution analysis was repeated with the same models used 141 to produce the fingerprints in each pair of forcings for the 2-signal analysis and the GHG, 142 NAT and AA fingerprints for the 3-signal analysis.
-The detection results were the same for 143 all cases regardless of the ensemble used to produce the fingerprints (see supplementary

-Figure S12).
-The residual consistency check passes for all results presented here except for 1 case where the ALL fingerprint is regressed onto the Zhang observational data (highlighted in the Figure 3 caption).
+The ALL fingerprint is regressed onto the observation in a one-signal analysis to determine whether external forcing is detectable in the observations.
+To separately investigate the aerosol impact on radiation (direct effect) and the effect on clouds (indirect effect), the ALL forced models are also divided into two groups, those that include both effects and those that include the direct effect only (see Table S1 and Figure S3).
+The ALL fingerprint is a combination of a number of different individual forcings that for the whole NHSM region add approximately linearly in models (supporting information).
+A two-signal analysis was applied to distinguish the role of these individual forcings in driving the observed changes by simultaneously regressing ANT and NAT, AA and GHG, AA and NAT, and GHG and NAT fingerprints onto the observations.
+We also apply a further test by simultaneously regressing the AA, GHG, and NAT fingerprints onto observations in a three-signal analysis.
+For the two-signal and three-signal analyses, all available models were used to produce the fingerprints of forcing, meaning that a different number of simulations and different models were used for different forcings.
+To ensure this did not influence the results, the detection and attribution analysis was repeated with the same models used to produce the fingerprints in each pair of forcings for the two-signal analysis and the GHG, NAT, and AA fingerprints for the three-signal analysis.
+The detection results were the same for all cases regardless of the ensemble used to produce the fingerprints (see Figure S12 in the supporting information).
+The residual consistency check passes for all results presented here except for one case where the ALL fingerprint is regressed onto the Zhang observational data (highlighted in the Figure 3 caption).